BrickSchema/Brick/README.md

 ### Tags

-- Tag ontology namespace is `https://github.com/RDFLib/rdflib`
+- Tag ontology namespace is `https://brickschema.org/schema/1.0.3/BrickTag#`
-- Tags are atomic, much like in Haystack
-- We use Haystack tags and define our own set
+- We use Haystack tags and define our own set including them
 - Tags should have definitions, but this is not included yet
 - Sets of tags have a 1-1 mapping with a class name
 - definitions given using the `skos:definition` property

 This is accomplished by declaring a Brick class (e.g. `Air_Temperature_Sensor`) as equivalent to an anonymous class, which is an `owl:Restriction` that is the intersection of entities that have certain tags.